reldrid3/Crop_Yield_Analysis/README.md

 In order to create a map for our dashboard we also added [latitude and longitude data](https://developers.google.com/public-data/docs/canonical/countries_csv)

 ## Questions we Hope to Answer
-- Which country has the best conditions to yield the most crop consistently over time?
+- Which country has the best conditions to yield the most crops consistently over time?
 - Which factors (temperature, nutrients, etc.) are the most important for impacting the highest crop yield?
 - How can countries maximize their crop yield based on the important factors considered?